-Glutamine cannot be stored in the body for long periods of time, so it is essentially "use it or lose it" kind of supplement.
-However, when taken in higher doses pre and post-workout, glutamine can be beneficial in regards to muscle recovery.
+Glutamine cannot be stored in the body for long periods, so it is essentially a "use it or lose it" kind of supplement.
+However, when taken in higher doses pre and post-workout, glutamine can be beneficial regarding muscle recovery.

-In addition, BCAAs can preserve muscle mass when eating in a calorie deficit for weight loss purposes.
-By slowing protein breakdown and increasing protein synthesis, BCAAs can ensure you hang on to muscle you have worked so hard to build.
+Also, BCAAs can preserve muscle mass when eating in a calorie deficit for weight loss purposes.
+By slowing protein breakdown and increasing protein synthesis, BCAAs can ensure you hang on to the muscle you have worked so hard to build.

-BCAA supplements are generally dissolved in water and consumed throughout the course of a workout, unlike a traditional protein intake.
+BCAA supplements are generally dissolved in water and consumed throughout a workout, unlike traditional protein intake.

 Found both within fish and in abundance on shelves in health and grocery stores, fish oil is beloved by athletes and non-athletes alike.
 Fish oil is packed with omega-3's and has been demonstrated to support cardiovascular health, including lowering blood pressure and reducing the risk of heart attack or stroke.

 In addition to its cardiovascular benefits, fish oil's also shown to aid strength, muscle development, and performance during exercise.
 It can also reduce muscle soreness post-exercise, making it easier to work out for longer periods (without the increased risk of injury).

 For those who do not enjoy eating fish regularly, fish oil tablets should be taken orally once a day for best results.